dannysmith/dannyis-jekyll/README.md

 ## Article Series

+The goal is to just write up my process, so don't be bound by this.

 1. The Why & Technical Decisions
 1. Stuff to Keep, Principles and Goals
 1. A base to start from (CSS)